 The dachshund is a short-legged long-bodied breed affectionately referred to as a "wiener dog".
 (The nickname gained notoriety after an American artist drew a dachshund in a hot dog bun in the early 20th century.)
 This breed is very popular and is typically within the top 10 most loved breeds.
 Playful but stubborn, the "doxie" is a member of the hound breeds.

-The dachshund was one of the top 10 breeds for the year 2008.
-Click here for the complete story on Top Dog Breeds of 2008.
+The dachshund has been one of the top breeds based on the American Kennel Club (AKC) tallies.
+Click here for the complete list of top dog breeds - Top Dog Breeds of 2012 - Most Popular Dogs.

 History & Origin